Best Auto Insurance Companies for Uber and Lyft Drivers

 Progressive offers rideshare coverage in more than 40 states.
 Contact your agent to see if it’s available in your state.

 American Family Insurance

 American Family Insurance has a rideshare-friendly car insurance policy called Rideshare Auto Insurance.
 The coverage works as an add-on to your existing American Family Insurance auto insurance coverage.
-It works similar to gap coverage and it only applies during the “available” phase of a ridesharing trip.
+It works similarly to gap coverage, and it only applies during the “available” phase of a ridesharing trip.

-Erie Insurance offers Rideshare Insurance, which gets added onto your personal auto insurance coverage.
-Erie recently expanded their “business use” auto insurance policy clause to include Uber and Lyft drivers along with food delivery services.
+Erie Insurance offers Rideshare Insurance, which gets added to your personal auto insurance coverage.
+Erie recently expanded its “business use” auto insurance policy clause to include Uber and Lyft drivers along with food delivery services.
 It will cost about $10 to $15 to add Erie’s Rideshare Insurance to your policy.

 Allstate offers a Ride for Hire policy that functions like gap coverage.
 It’s only activated when you’re on the clock with Uber or Lyft.
 Priced at around $20 per month, the policy will not provide additional protection when off the clock.